Gala in the kitchen

 How To Use And Clean Girolle Cheese Curler for Tete de Moine With 7 Tips

 The Girolle is a special tool designed to create delicate, flavorful rosettes from Tête de Moine cheese or other semi-hard cheeses.
 It is the perfect tool for an impressive cheese presentation for holidays and special occasions.
-I own a wooden base Girolle and will share my helpful cleaning tips, so it looks like new.
+I own a wooden base Girolle and will share my helpful cleaning tips, so it looks new without any greasy spots.
 Marble-based Girolles can be a great choice since they’re easier to clean than wooden ones.
 However, I opted for the wooden version because it’s much more budget-friendly for a tool I primarily use during the holidays.
 Some Girolles come with a protective dome cover, but mine didn’t.
 I found a simple way to make one myself!
-I’ll show you how easy to create your own cheese cover for girolle!
+I’ll show you how easy it is to create your own cheese cover for Girolle!

 On this page, you’ll find: